juan-hdv/Online-learning-community/README.md

 ## INTRODUCTION
 ### Description

-An skillshare.com / Udemy.com like online learning community and selling online courses, that will allow users to browse course catalog, filter courses by categories, search for courses, see courses details, add/delete courses to/from a shoping cart, include course adds to orders, give rates and reviews, check ratings and reviews from other users and, finally, checkout orders in the shopping cart.
+An skillshare.com / Udemy.com like online learning community and selling online courses, that will allow users to browse course catalog, filter courses by categories, search for courses, see courses details, add/delete courses to/from a shopping cart, include course adds to orders, give rates and reviews, check ratings and reviews from other users and, finally, checkout orders in the shopping cart.

 ### Technologies
 Python, Django, JavaScript - ECMAScript 6 (ES6), HTML, and CSS.

 ## PROJECT DETAILS
 ### General implemented requirements

-0- Authentication: allow user to login and logout the site.
+0. Authentication: allow user to login and logout the site.
-1- Show course catalog.
+1. Show course catalog.
-2- Filter courses by multiple categories.
+2. Filter courses by multiple categories.
-3- Filter courses by a filter string.
-Filter string is searched into the courses titles and descriptions.
+3. Filter courses by a filter string.
+Filter string is searched into the course’s titles and descriptions.
-4- Show course details and prepare an order with course adds.
+4. Show course details and prepare an order with course adds.
 Some of the adds are charged, some others are free.
-5- Add an order to the shopping cart.
-An Order includes: course, selected adds (some free some charged), items prices and total price.
+5. Add an order to the shopping cart.
+An Order includes course, selected adds (some free some charged), items prices and total price.
-6- Show orders in the shoping cart and an icon with the number of selected courses (if any).
+6. Show orders in the shopping cart and an icon with the number of selected courses (if any).
-7- Give course ratings/reviews and show course ratings average/reviews.
+7. Give course ratings/reviews and show course ratings average/reviews.
-8- Authorization: Make course catalog available for non signed in users and shoping cart available only for signed in users.
+8. Authorization: Make course catalog available for non-signed in users and shopping cart available only for signed in users.
-9- Paypal payment integration.
+9. Paypal payment integration.

 ### Project files and directories
 * courses/:  Aplication directory (Application name: courses)